 For more pasta inspiration, check out all of our pasta recipes now!

-<id=”noads”>Would you make this dish for yourself or would you share…?
+Would you make this dish for yourself, or would you share…?
 Be sure to give this recipe a rating and let us know what you think of the dish in the comments below.

 Don’t forget to Pin It!

-Photos by Meghan Bassett, © Ask the Experts, LLC.
+Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Originally published by Shanna Mallon on December 10th, 2008.
-Last updated: July 11, 2018 at 16:28 pm with additional writing and editing by Meghan Bassett and Allison Sidhu.
+Originally published on December 10, 2008.
+Last updated: September 23, 2018 at 11:03 am with additional writing and editing by Meghan Yager and Allison Sidhu.

 *Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.